 Shoes – distinguish between what’s appropriate for summer and winter.
 Mesh quick-drying very breathable trainers for summer (with decent tread), and heavier walking boots for winter.
 Maybe something in between those two footwear options for Spring/Autumn.

 Navigation – Remote Battery Pack.
 OS Maps or Guru Maps apps, download GPX route before you go, and get to grips with smartphone navigation.
 You won’t regret the move away from paper maps, as you can turn you phone to airplane mode and still locate yourself on the app.
-So much easier than paper maps to find your way.
+So much easier than paper maps to find your way (for extreme mist-prone high-altitude mountain walking you may need to combine with paper maps and compass as a backup).
 Anker brand remote battery packs are great for pre-charging and having on-the-go charging capability so you can always find your way.

 Food / Water – a banal suggestion but important – just always think at least 2 meals ahead if walking a multi-day pilgrimage.